 R-value: Poly spray foam has a higher R-value per inch than any other commonly used insulation —R-6.2 or higher, depending on the formulation.

 Air barrier: Spray foam air-seals and insulates in one step.
-Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
+Its ability to expand and fill gaps and cracks makes it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
 But when applied in more generous amounts, it can eliminate the need for other types of insulation.

 Waterproof: Moisture will soak its way through fiberglass and cellulose insulation, but polyurethane spray foam stops it cold.
 Its closed-cell structure means that water can't migrate from one tiny cell or bubble to a neighboring one.